 - healed cracks not more than 1 cm long,

 - no excessive protuberances,

 - small umbilicus, but no suberisation,

-- suberisation of the stigma up to 1 cm,
+- suberisation of the stigma up to 1 cm2,

 - fine blossom scar in elongated form (like a seam), but not longer than two-thirds of the greatest diameter of the fruit.

-This class includes tomatoes which do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified above.
+This class includes tomatoes which do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified in point A.